rightbear/odin-todo_list/README.md

   $ npm run build
   ```
   7. If the bundle is finished, you will see a new folder called 'dist' is created in the project root.
-  Run Live Server (Live Server is on http://localhost:5500/).
+  Run VSCode Live Server (Live Server is on http://localhost:5500/).
 Then open the browser and check your devtool in the browser.
 If you see the sentence "Hello, Odinite!" is printed in the console, the bundle function is working well.

   8. Terminate Live Server.
 Then ceate a .gitignore file in the root of your project.
 Add new contents inside the .gitignore file.
   ```